kadalu/moana/README.md

 # Kadalu Storage Management - Moana

+This README is structured for quickly getting started with the project (from the released binaries).
+If you want to develop, and contribute to the project, check our [Developer Documentation](./docs/development.md)

 ## Install (Server, Node agent and CLI)

 Download the latest release with the command